RasaHQ/carbon-bot/data/nlu.md

 - can I pay with credit card
 - book flight
 - Deliver a pizza
-- How long will it take a letter to get from new milford pa to huntingdon pa
+- How long will it take a letter to get from [new milford]{"entity": "city", "role": "from"} pa to [huntingdon]{"entity": "city", "role": "to"} pa
 - how to implement faq
 - What would you suggest where to go for a romance places
 - Can you fyling him here please i love him so much